-The Clayton H. Riddell Graduate Program in Political Management offers courses leading to the degree of Master of Political Management.
+The Clayton H. Riddell Graduate Program in Political Management offers courses leading to the degree of Masters of Political Management.

 The MPM program provides an intensive professional education that prepares its graduates for positions of responsibility and authority in electoral, legislative, and advocacy politics: as political staff to cabinet ministers and elected representatives; strategists and tacticians for political parties; campaign managers and communication advisers; and organizers for civil society agencies and grassroots movements.